resilientdb/ResChat/Readme.md

     1. Add Friend
     2. Chat With Friend
     3. Quit
+       1.
           1. Ask user to input friend information
           2. Show all the friend list
+s